Tpiac/Fallout-4-REMASTERED/README.md

 If your Steam library is in Program Files, refer to [this](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide) guide to move it elsewhere.
 Do not install do default Windows folders (Desktop, Documents, Downloads, etc.) as this will cause issues.

-As mentioned earlier, your game version on Steam should be `1.6.1170`, AE Edition with downloaded CC content(launch once, download, close).
+As mentioned earlier, your game version on Steam should be English `1.10.984`.
+Then launch from steam once and close.

 ### List Installation

+If you use Windows Defender, it is advised that you set up an Exception for the entire modlist folder.

 #### Installing Wabbajack